burncloud/codex/codex-cli/README.md

 ## Security & responsible AI

 Have you discovered a vulnerability or have concerns about model output?
-Please e-mail **security@openai.com** and we will respond promptly.
+Please [open an issue](https://github.com/burncloud/codex/issues) on our GitHub repository and we will respond promptly.

 ---